 Maths Mastery at Kettlefields

-At Kettlefields we follow the Maths Mastery approach to teaching maths.
+At Kettlefields we follow the National Curriculum for Maths using the Maths Mastery approach to teaching.
 Mastery of mathematics is something that we want pupils - all pupils - to acquire, or rather to continue acquiring throughout their school lives, and beyond.

 Since mastery is what we want pupils to acquire (or go on acquiring), rather than teachers to exhibit, we use the phrase ‘teaching for mastery’ to describe the range of elements of classroom practice and school organisation that combine to give pupils the best chances of mastering mathematics.

 And mastering maths means acquiring a deep, long-term, secure and adaptable understanding of the subject.
 At any one point in a pupil’s journey through school, achieving mastery is taken to mean acquiring a solid enough understanding of the maths that’s been taught to enable him/her move on to more advanced material.

 Much of the NCETM's work training teachers has been based on Five Big Ideas under pinning teaching for mastery: